EasyDynamics/oscal-react-library/example/README.md

 ## Testing

-Within the `example/src` directory, run the following comands to run application tests and linter checks, respectively:
+Within the `example/src` directory, run the following commands to run application tests and linter checks, respectively:

 ```
 npm run test
 npm run lint
 ```

+For details on building the project and running it in the root project directory see "Development" and "OSCAL Viewer" → "Running" in the [OSCAL React Libraries README.md](../README.md).